vvwind/Dota2_all_items_collected/README.md

-# Dota2_all_items_collected
+# DOTA2 items collection
-A script which collects all items on DOTA2 marketplace
+This script allows to collect all DOTA cosmetic items from steamcommunity market in one JSON file